E-Lian/FreezeRun/README.md

 ## Description

-This will be a 2D platformer game where the protagonist (played by the player) needs to beat the boss and save their friend.
-Like most main characters, the protagonist has a superpower: chronostasis, the power to ***freeze the time***.
+This will be a 2D platformer game which the hero has a superpower: chronostasis, the power to ***freeze the time***.
+There's no story in the game because one, I don't have the time (due to MATH 101), and two, not every game has to have a story

 Unlike most main characters, their power is so weak that they can only stop time for 3 seconds.
 The player needs to use their new found superpower and intelligence to get pass the boss's